-- 1. RCOI Elements: The elements of 3M's RCOI are identification and prioritization of in-scope suppliers, supplier data collection, and assessment of supplier data to determine whether further due diligence is required. - 2.
-Prioritized Supplier Inquiry: In view of 3M's complex and extensive supply chains, 3M determined that a reasonably designed and good faith inquiry should focus on higher priority suppliers consistent with RMI's Five Practical Steps to Support SEC Conflict Minerals Disclosure.
-3M designated approximately 54 employees globally as Responsible Minerals Advisors ("RMAs").
-The RMAs and many other knowledgeable 3M personnel identified products containing 3TG necessary to the functionality or production of those products ("Necessary 3TG"), including products from covered acquisitions.
+- RCOI Elements: The elements of 3M's RCOI are identification and prioritization of in-scope suppliers, supplier data collection, and assessment of supplier data to determine whether further due diligence is required.

+- 2. Prioritized Supplier Inquiry: In view of 3M's complex and extensive supply chains, 3M determined that a reasonably designed and good faith inquiry should focus on higher priority suppliers consistent with RMI's Five Practical Steps to Support SEC Conflict Minerals Disclosure.
+3M global Product Stewards ("PS") were designated responsible for identifying in-scope products.
+The PS and other knowledgeable 3M personnel identified products containing 3TG necessary to the functionality or production of those products ("Necessary 3TG"), including products from covered acquisitions.
 This process resulted in many product families and individual products being screened out from further inquiry as not containing Necessary 3TG.
-Through the screening process, the RMAs and other 3M personnel determined to the best of their knowledge that the following product categories may contain Necessary 3TG: - Electrical connectors, cables and cords, electronic chargers, controls, monitors and plated circuitry - Products that include these and other electrical or electronic components - Metallized films and tapes - Orthodontic products - Fall protection equipment - Fire safety equipment
+Through the screening process, the PS and other 3M personnel determined to the best of their knowledge that the following product categories may contain Necessary 3TG:

+- Electrical connectors, cables and cords, electronic chargers, controls, monitors and plated circuitry and products that include these and other electrical or electronic components

+- · Metallized films and tapes

+- Orthodontic products

+- · Fall protection equipment

+- Fire safety equipment

-3M then prioritized its review of these products that may contain Necessary 3TG and the corresponding supply chains, taking into account several factors such as estimated content of 3TG, type of mineral, amount of spend, the nature of the supply chain, and supplier location.
-3M conducted outreach with suppliers for products that may contain Necessary 3TG, which represented 69% of the in-scope Supplier Group (as defined in Paragraph B.3 below) in 2022.
+3M then prioritized its review of these products that may contain Necessary 3TG and the corresponding supply chains, taking into account several factors such as estimated content of 3TG, type of mineral, amount of spend, supplier location, and other corresponding supply chain information.
+3M conducted outreach with suppliers for products that may contain Necessary 3TG, which represented over 80% of the in-scope Supplier Group (as defined in Paragraph B.3 below) in 2023.